Can America's 'Civil Religion' Still Unite The Country?

 "I would say that the thing that really holds America together, it's our values," he says.
 "Kinda like freedom and, like, respect to everybody."

 This is part of the civic education almost all young people in America learn, whether through a Scouting program or in their schools.
-Typically, students from across the country visit Washington, D.C., each year, as if on a pilgrimage, to see such hallowed buildings as the U.S. Capitol and get a firsthand look at the actual founding documents on display at the National Archives.
+Students from across the country visit Washington, D.C., in a typical year, as if on a pilgrimage, to see such hallowed buildings as the U.S. Capitol and get a firsthand look at the actual founding documents on display at the National Archives.

-Because of the pandemic, Sarty's students this year had to settle for a virtual visit to the nation's capital, including a guided online tour of the National Archives.
+Because of the pandemic, Sarty's students this year settled for a virtual visit to the nation's capital, including a guided online tour of the National Archives.

 This year, she tied the discussion to current events.